-How Reliable are Centrifugal Compressors?
+How Reliable Is a Centrifugal Air Compressor?

-Centrifugal air pumps and compressors, like any other type of air compressor certainly undergo faults and may require maintenance and servicing of high quality at times.
+Centrifugal air pumps and compressors, like any other type of air compressor, certainly undergo faults and may require maintenance and servicing of high quality at times.

 They offer high-volume capabilities in relatively compact scenarios and can be extremely reliable compressors when applied properly.
 This can be said for any of the varying dynamic compressors.